ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 * a COSE-type defined in Section 2 of {{RFC8152}} that identifies the type of operation, and
 * a specific cryptographic algorithm as defined in the COSE Algorithms registry {{COSE.Algorithm}} to be used to perform that operation.

-A TAM MUST support both of the cipher suites defined above.
-A TEEP Agent MUST support at least one of the two but can choose which one.
+A TAM MUST support both of the cipher suites defined above, and have a separate transport endpoint (e.g., TAM URI for {{?I-D.ietf-teep-otrp-over-http}}) with each one as the default.
+A TEEP Agent MUST support at least one of the two cipher suites but can choose which one.
 For example, a TEEP Agent might choose a given cipher suite if it has hardware support for it.
 A TAM or TEEP Agent MAY also support any other algorithms in the COSE Algorithms registry in addition to the mandatory ones listed above.
 It MAY also support use